cuboulder-se-research/move-method-assist/Evaluation.md

 2. Write the names of classes you would like to run MM-assist on to [this](/src/main/resources/plugin_input_files/classes_and_commits.json) resource file.

     Follow the same schema as the JSON file and provide a list of file paths and commit hashes to MM-assist on.

+    Optional: Use [this helper](/src/main/python/mm_analyser/refactoring_miner_processing/automation_helpers/write_file4plugin.py) script to write to the file.
 3. Launch the plugin by executing the "runIde" gradle target.
 4. De-anonymize telemetry.
 Open Main | Settings | Tools | Large Language Models | Uncheck "Anonymize Telemetry Data"
 5. Right click on _any_ class | Show Intention Actions | "Move-Method Assistant"